 Order XXXIX of The Supreme Court Rules, 1966 deals with Election Petitions under Part III of The Presidential and Vice-Presidential Elections Act, 1952.
 In Purno Agitok Sangma v.
-Pranab Mukherjee, (2013) 2 SCC 239 the Petitioner questioned the Election of the Respondent as the President of India under Article 71 of the Constitution read with Order XXXIX of the Rules, and, in particular, Rule 13 thereof.
+Pranab Mukherjee, (2013) 2 SCC 239 Petitioner questioned the Election of Respondent as President of India under Article 71 of the Constitution read with Order XXXIX of the Rules, and, in particular, Rule 13 thereof.

-The said Rule reads as follows: – “Upon presentation of a Petition the same shall be posted before a Bench of the Court consisting of Five Judges for preliminary hearing and Orders for service of the Petition and advertisement thereof as the Court may think proper and also appoint a time for hearing of the Petition.
-Upon preliminary hearing, the Court, if satisfied, that the Petition does not deserve regular hearing as contemplated in Rule 20 of this Order may dismiss the Petition or pass any appropriate Order as the Court may deem fit.”
+The said Rule reads as follows: – “Upon presentation of a Petition the same shall be posted before a Bench of the Court consisting of Five Judges for preliminary hearing and orders for service of the Petition and advertisement thereof as the Court may think proper and also appoint a time for hearing of the Petition.
+Upon preliminary hearing, the Court, if satisfied, that the Petition does not deserve regular hearing as contemplated in Rule 20 of this Order may dismiss the Petition or pass any appropriate order as the Court may deem fit.”

-While with regard to the Office of the Leader of the House, Hon’ble Justice Ranjan Gogoi found that the Election Petition did not disclose any triable issue; with regard to the Office of the Chairman of the Council of Indian Statistical Institute, Hon’ble Justice Ranjan Gogoi opined, however, that the question is capable of resolution only on the basis of evidence adduced by the parties.
-Since a trial/consideration of the issue was necessary and justified in as much as if the totality of the fact was assumed to be proved there would be an occasion to interfere with the result of the Election, Hon’ble Justice Ranjan Gogoi felt that the present Election Petition deserved a regular hearing under Order XXXIX, Rule 20 of the Rules.
+While with regard to the Office of the Leader of the House, Hon’ble Justice Ranjan Gogoi found, the Election Petition did not disclose any triable issue; with regard to the Office of the Chairman of the Council of Indian Statistical Institute, Hon’ble Justice Ranjan Gogoi opined, however, the question is capable of resolution only on the basis of evidence adduced by the parties.
+Since a trial/consideration of the issue was necessary and justified in as much as if the totality of the fact was assumed to be proved there would be an occasion to interfere with the result of the Election, Hon’ble Justice Ranjan Gogoi felt, the present Election Petition deserved a regular hearing under Order XXXIX, Rule 20 of the Rules.